 Maybe it was because I’m at the end of a moderately miserable cold, but I really wanted to visit the Marjorie McNeely Conservatory at Como Park this week.
-Luckily, I had two meetings in the Twin Cities today, with a nice spot of time between them to go soak up the warm, humid air.
+Luckily, I had two meetings in the Twin Cities today, with a nice spot of time between them to go soak up the warm, humid air of the Como conservatory.

 Even though the outside temperatures were mild for January (about 40 at midday), it felt wonderful to walk into the fern room and experience the sudden rush of warmth and humidity.
 My camera fogged up, so I had no choice but to settle down on a bench and just breath deeply.
 (My sinuses felt better already!)
 The sunken garden, one of my favorite parts of the conservatory, was closed as the conservatory crews took down the holiday display and put up the spring display — lots of bright, beautiful lilies, which may inspire a return trip.

 It was all green-on-green in the palm room and then I visited a room full of plants that produce the spices we love — an over-the-top-of-the-door vanilla vine, black pepper plant, ginger and other medicinal and useful plants.
 With a pool in the center, flanked by a statue of St. Francis, the room was calm and soothing.
 Francis is surrounded by Pothos, a common houseplant, that really thrives in the sun and humidity of the conservatory.